-The word tuk tuk is a term used for a type of three-wheeled motorised vehicle popular in Southeast Asia and some parts of Africa and South America.
+The word tuk tuk is a term used for a type of three-wheeled motorized vehicle popular in Southeast Asia and some parts of Africa and South America.
 The word “tuk tuk” is specifically used in Bangkok, a dynamic and exciting Asian city that is every budget foodie’s dream.
-Generally, a tuk tuk is any type of motor vehicle with three wheels, and it perfectly epitomises the carefree, fun and cost-friendly attitude of a budget traveller.
+Generally, a tuk tuk is any type of motor vehicle with three wheels, and it perfectly epitomizes the carefree, fun and cost-friendly attitude of a budget traveler.
 Some people even managed to travel the world in a tuk tuk.

 Here are top 12 facts that nobody has told you about tuk tuks:

 Motorised tuk tuks originated from the design of rickshaws, which were prevalent on the streets of Bangkok during World War II.
 A small engine was fitted inside a traditional rickshaw, and the tuk tuk was born.